diwise/context-broker/README.md

 # ngsi-context-broker

-A generic context broker for federation of our context sources
+A generic context broker for federation of our context sources.